Colleges

 14. Having a one-track mind.

-Maybe you've wanted to go there since you were little and you've already decided there is only one right school for you.
+Maybe you've wanted to go there since you were young, and you've already decided there is only one right school for you.
 But not investigating all your options, like graduation rates and class sizes, is a huge mistake.
 You can still attend your number one choice; we’re just asking you to check out the others, too.

 15. The college specializes in your current major.